Anterior cruciate ligament reconstruction: Cost of procedure

 The cost of an ACL reconstruction surgery will vary due to a few different reasons such as where a patient lives, which graft is used, if the meniscus is also torn, and the coverage of the patient's insurance.
 A study has shown in 2016 that metropolitan areas, of at least one million residents, located on the western coast of the United States of America and areas like Minnesota, Indiana, and Michigan were more expensive than the East and South East coast of the United States.
 Another study, conducted by Baylor University, found that ACL reconstruction procedures using the bone-patella tendon-bone technique took 2.5 hours longer than using a hamstring graft.
 The operation room costs and hospital charges for that amount of extra time came to about $1,580 more expensive.
 This also applies to having a torn meniscus during the procedure.
 Fixing the torn cartilage will increase the procedure time, increasing cost.
 Insurance plays the biggest role in cost for an ACL reconstruction since that it will be covering majority of the costs.
 The coverage of a patient's plan, deductibles, and insurance company will determine how much the patient will pay in copays.

 Despite the complexity of the procedure and numerous doctor's visits involved, 80–90% of patients who have had the surgery said they had favorable results.

+ACL repair

+ACL repair is also a surgical option.
+This involves repairing the ACL by re-attaching it using sutures, instead of performing a reconstruction using new material.
+ACL repair as a technique is older than ACL reconstruction.

+With the modernized form of ACL repair (still using sutures), theoretical advantages of repair include faster recovery and a lack of donor site morbidity, but randomised controlled trials and long-term data regarding re-rupture rates using contemporary surgical techniques are lacking.
+"Failure rates for ACL repair appear to be between 5 and 10 times higher than those for ACL reconstruction in people of all ages.
+This results in graft failure rates as high as 50% in adolescent patients."